 The resources for the research and study of music exist in three places at Case:

-Kulas Music Library provides onsite help for the research and study of music.
-Its collections are open to all members of the Case community.
-Books on music and musical scores circulate in a manner similar to the collections in the Kelvin Smith Library.
-CDs and DVDs are available to be used in the library.
+Kulas collections are open to all members of the Case community.
+Books on music, CDs, DVDs, and musical scores - excepting reference items - circulate in a manner similar to the collections in Kelvin Smith Library.
 All materials held by the library are listed in Case's online library catalog.

 Online resources related to music include online journals and books, reference works in music, indexes to the literature of music, and streaming audio databases.